wildonion/hoopoe/README.md

 #### last but not least!

 use postman or swagger ui to check the server health, continue with registering notif producer and consumer.

-### When developing?!

-- always update:
-    - cicd.yml `uses` section
-    - erd pictures every time you are finished with developing database tables
-    - crates and Rust edition!
-    - postman collection